 Your lubricant must be non-toxic to you, your pets and the environment.
 For that, most silicone-based lubricants are made from food-grade chemicals and solutions that are harmless.
 Silicone lubricants are also fast-drying so they leave no wet areas or pools of liquid that may attract pets and small children to investigate.

 A good lubricant is a multipurpose lubricant.
 You don’t want to keep 30 different types of lubricants in your garage with each of them serving just one function.
-A silicone and Teflon-based lubricant can be used on a wide variety of surfaces from wood, metal, plastic to rubber and even painted surfaces.
-A good lubricant, as with the ones we’ve shared above, not only lubricate a sticky and noisy sliding patio door, but can be used to prevent rust, repel dirt and prolong the lifespan of tracks, rails, windows, and even most mechanical equipment in your garage.
+A silicone and Teflon-based lubricant can be used on a wide variety of surfaces from wood, metal, plastic to rubber, and even painted surfaces.
+A good lubricant, as with the ones we’ve shared above, not only lubricates a sticky and noisy sliding patio door, but can be used to prevent rust, repel dirt and prolong the lifespan of tracks, rails, windows, and even most mechanical equipment in your garage.